awsdocs/aws-freertos-docs/doc_source/qualificationguide/afr-qualification.md

 Q: *My board uses a kernel architecture that I have modified and that is not part of the official FreeRTOS release\.
 Can I still qualify?*
 A: Unfortunately, only official kernel ports are accepted\.
 These are available from [GitHub](https://github.com/aws/amazon-freertos) or [SourceForge](https://sourceforge.net/projects/freertos/files/FreeRTOS/)\.
 If you have an unsupported architecture or additional functionality to add to an existing kernel port, contact your local APN representative\.

-Q: *If I want to update a port listed on the Device Catalog to a newer version of FreeRTOS, do I need to requalify all over again?*
+Q: *If I want to update a port listed on the Device Catalog to a newer version of FreeRTOS, do I need to qualify all over again?*
 A: After you have updated your port, run the AWS IoT Device Tester again and check the [FreeRTOS Qualification Checklist](afq-checklist.md) to see if any items have been impacted \(especially the Getting Started Guide\)\.
 Submit a Device Qualification Program ticket with a copy of your passing log to update the Device Catalog listing to point to your new port\.

 Q: *My device does not support Wi\-Fi\.
 Is a port of the FreeRTOS Wi\-Fi library required to qualify for FreeRTOS?*
 A: The primary requirement is that your device can connect to the AWS Cloud\.
-If your device can connect to the AWS Cloud across a secure ethernet connection, the Wi\-Fi library is not a requirement\.
+If your device can connect to the AWS Cloud across a secure Ethernet connection, the Wi\-Fi library is not a requirement\.

 Q: *My device does not support Bluetooth Low Energy or over\-the\-air \(OTA\) updates\.
 Are ports for these FreeRTOS libraries required to qualify for FreeRTOS?*
 A: Bluetooth Low Energy and OTA ports are optional for qualification\.